zhongyuanzhao/zhongyuanzhao.github.io/_posts/2022-03-18-apply-arbitrary-gradient-through-squared-loss.md

 If you are working on some customized or non-differentiable loss/objective function for your ML problem, you may find it quite burdensome to go beyond the most commonly used set of pre-defined loss functions in *Tensorflow* and *PyTorch*.
 In *Tensorflow 2*, you need to learn the topic of [advanced automatic differentiation](https://www.tensorflow.org/guide/advanced_autodiff) and work with the `tf.GradientTape` API and `apply_gradients` function.
 In *PyTorch*, you need to [define new autograd functions](https://pytorch.org/tutorials/beginner/examples_autograd/polynomial_custom_function.html).

-## Apply Gradient with Squared Loss
+## Apply custom gradient through squared Loss

 Let's say you have worked out a way to approximate (or guess) the gradient of a blackbox loss or objective function.
 You prefer to implement your method with the package of *numpy* rather than the built-in functions of *Tensorflow* or *PyTorch*.
 The former may be more efficient in runtime and more comprehensive in functionality than the latter.